robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **Things beyond the horizon at the moment**
 - Other text fonts
-- Support the touch interface; but that could already be available somewhere, since it's based on SPI
+- Support the touch interface; but that could already be available somewhere
 - Other Controllers

 **Files:**